-📊 The data: We surveyed local agents and found that the average real estate commission in Nebraska is 5.30%, which is less than the national average of 5.49%.
+📊 The data: We surveyed local agents and found that the average real estate commission in Nebraska is 5.67%, which is higher than the national average of 5.37%.

 Selling with a discount real estate company like Clever could help you save thousands on commission.
 Clever negotiates 1% listing fees with full-service Nebraska realtors from top brokers.